ajahne/blog/_drafts/2018-3-14-const-let-var-best-practices.md

 ## Use `const` by default
 A variable should represent one thing.
-Declaring our variables with `const` helps us achieve this goal as we cannot reassign a value to our identifier once it has been initialized.
-We also leave a message (i.e. signal) in our code to our future selves and future developers that our intent is this variable should not be reassigned.
+Declaring our variables with `const` helps us achieve this goal as we cannot set a new value for our identifier once it has been initialized.
+We also leave a message (i.e. signal) in our code to our future selves and future developers that this variable should not be reassigned.

 > `const` is not a value that doesn't change, but rather it is an identifier that does not get reassigned.